schemadocio/schemadoc/README.md

 ## Features

-- **Project and Versions**: You can create projects and manage multiple versions of OpenAPI schemas within each project.
+- **Projects, Branches and Versions**: You can create projects and manage multiple versions of OpenAPI schemas within each project.
-  This enables you to track changes over time and compare different versions easily.
+  As well as you can create branches for different development paths, ensuring that your API's evolution is well-structured and organized.
 - **Data Sources**: SchemaDoc supports configuring data sources to pull OpenAPI schemas from.
 Currently, it only supports basic URL GET requests.
-You can specify the URL from which the schema should be fetched.
+You can specify the URL from which the schema should be fetched and branch where the load retrieved schema
 - **Scheduled Data Pulling**: SchemaDoc allows you to schedule the pulling of OpenAPI schemas from the configured data sources.
 By default, it pulls the data every 5 minutes, ensuring that you always have the most up-to-date information.
 - **Breaking Changes**: SchemaDoc calculates breaking changes between different versions of OpenAPI schemas.
 It helps